Svën Höek (The Ren & Stimpy Show episode)

 "Svën Höek" is the sixth episode of the second season of The Ren & Stimpy Show.
-It originally aired on Nickelodeon in the United States on November 7, 1992.
+It first aired on Nickelodeon in the United States on November 7, 1992.

 The episode originally aired on its own, as it clocks at fifteen minutes, longer than most episodes in the series.
 It received critical acclaim upon release and is considered to be one of the most well-known episodes in the series.

 Plot

 Ren and Stimpy sit at home through the night, waiting for Ren's European cousin Svën to arrive.
 Ren is growing increasingly annoyed of Stimpy's stupidity and expresses his excitement to see Svën, with whom he had spent his childhood and believed to be intelligent.
 In the morning, Stimpy attends to a nonsensical "appointment", during which he pays a quarter to visit Mr. Horse hidden in a hidden compartment of the house, who immediately kicks him away.
 This angers Ren enough to prepare beating Stimpy up with a baseball bat, only for Svën to arrive.
 To his horror, he discovers that Svën has become an idiotic and bumbling fool akin to Stimpy.
 Ren's ire continues to grow while Svën and Stimpy bond over their shared love of disgusting antics, becoming the best of friends.

 After Ren leaves to work, Stimpy and Svën engage in a round of "seek-and-hide".
 True to his stupidity, Stimpy immediately reveals his location.
 Stimpy allows Svën to enter while pleading with the audience for privacy; they engage in activities offscreen implied to be risqué in nature.
 The duo also play a board game called Don't Whiz on the Electric Fence, which requires players to try their best not to urinate over its eponymous model electric fence.
 When Ren arrives home, he is infuriated by the destruction and vandalism of increasingly absurd items in his collection.
-Having reached his breaking point, he storms towards the duo and threatens to harm and torture them, traumatizing both Stimpy and Svën and making them cry.
-However, he decides to urinate before torturing the duo, only to notice the board game, and urinates on it as a gesture of contempt.
+Having reached his breaking point, he storms towards the duo and threatens to harm and torture them to death, traumatizing both Stimpy and Svën and making them cry.
+However, he decides to urinate before killing the duo, only to notice the board game, and urinates on it as both a gesture of contempt and an act of revenge.
 The game explodes, resulting in the house being destroyed as the trio is sent to Hell, where Satan mocks Ren for his foolish act.

-The farewell segment from season 1 appears for the final time with Billy West voicing Ren for the first time, being produced after Kricfalusi's departure.